 In a perfect world, enterprises wouldn’t be struggling with mountains of data nor having problems extracting value from data.
 But it isn’t a perfect world and enterprises are struggling with these problems.

 According to Mike O’Rourke, IBM’s VP for business analytics there are some kinds of data that get valuable over time.
 However, not all data adds value to the business.
 In that case, it’s necessary to select only desired data, and then either store it or analyze it.

 In this post, we will discuss ways to make valuable data more valuable and discard data that’s not important.

 One of the most significant problems in data is ‘poor data hygiene; it means that your data is not correctly tagged, stored or structured.
 So even if you have essentially stored all data, you are not going to find it and it will add no value to your business.
 So the first step should be structuring your data.
 Docsvault Document Management Software can help you by structuring your data ensuring this doesn’t happen to you.

 Once that is done, the next step is to monetize your data.
 2% of all customer data becomes stale monthly, for an annual rate of 25%.
 Imagine how much useless data that is!

-In order to do prevent this happening in your organization, you need to understand the various stages your data follows until it becomes valuable.
+In order to do prevent this from happening in your organization, you need to understand the various stages your data follows until it becomes valuable.
 From raw data to processed data through to insightful data, understanding your data life cycle is very important to ensure you add value and not data.
-Let us take example of CRM data and go through its life cycle to understand it better.
+Let us take the example of CRM data and go through its life cycle to understand it better.

 2% of all customer data becomes stale monthly, for an annual rate of 25%.